|

 launch of new flavored yogurts, milk-based drinks, and fortified products.

-in the use of emulsifiers and texture enhancers, aligning with a 12 percent
+Likewise, the bakery and confectionery sectors have experienced a steady increase in the use of emulsifiers and texture enhancers, mirroring a 12 percent

 growth in packaged snack consumption across urban and semi-urban regions.